 To become an ACO administrator, you’ll need to get an advanced healthcare degree, learn the ins and outs of the profession, and develop the soft skills and technical expertise needed to succeed in this role.

-An ACO administrator, then, is responsible for running the day-to-day operations and tending to the essential, non-care tasks of an ACO.
+An ACO administrator is responsible for running the day-to-day operations and tending to the essential, non-care tasks of an ACO.
 This may include activities related to either helping providers increase the quality of patient care or reducing care costs.
-On the whole, their job functions similarly to other types of healthcare administrators, but because the context in which they work is slightly different, ACO admins have slightly different responsibilities, duties, and priorities.
+On the whole, their job functions similarly to other types of healthcare administrators, but because the context in which they work is slightly different, ACO administrators have slightly different responsibilities, duties, and priorities.